agarg67/NTCC/message_format.md

 ````
 - ackclientmessage: receive message from forwader
 - ackreceiveipmapper: receive ip addresses from the forwarder server
-- sendipmapperpropagator: send ip addresses to connecting servers from the noise generator server
 - cloneforwardmessage: clones received forward message and sends it to other servers
 ````